 2015 Welcome Video Sponsored by SES

-In this opening session, an airline executive will offer an overview of the airline industry exploring how their organization taps into the ever growing travel market, offers superior products and services targeted for specific regions and strives to ultimately excel the passenger experience.
+In this opening session, Sandy will offer an overview of the airline industry exploring how Alaska Airlines taps into the ever growing travel market, offers superior products and services targeted for specific customers and strives to deliver an exceptional customer experience.
 What unique and creative strategies are used?
 Are they successful?
-Explore from the passenger perspective
+Explore from the customer perspective.

 10:30 – 11:00 | Break